North Carolina Court Records

 How To Get Criminal Records Expunged In North Carolina?

-Eligible ex-offenders in North California may appeal to have their criminal records expunged under the state’s General Statutes NCGS 15A–145.
+Eligible ex-offenders in North Carolina may appeal to have their criminal records expunged under the state’s General Statutes NCGS 15A–145.
 Under the code, expungement requires the destruction of most physical and electronic records of a court case.
 This erasure applies to courts in the state, state, and local law enforcement agencies, the Division of Motor Vehicles, the Department of Public Safety, and other agencies identified by the petitioner in the expungement petition.
 However, the North Carolina Administrative Office of the Courts (NCAOC) retains a confidential copy of those granted an expunction.
-Hence, except under certain limited circumstance, an individual that has been granted expunction may truthfully deny or refuse to acknowledge a criminal incident without the fear of perjury.
+Hence, except under certain limited circumstances, an individual that has been granted expunction may truthfully deny or refuse to acknowledge a criminal incident without the fear of perjury.

 In December 2017, Governor Ray Cooper signed Senate Bill 445 into law.
 Before the passage of the bill, persons could only petition for expunctions under Chapter 15A and Chapter 90 of the North Carolina Statutes.
 The 2017 Bill expanded expungement possibilities for an individual to multiple times.
 Senate Bill 445 also reduced the waiting period to file for the expunction of a misdemeanor conviction from fifteen years to five years.
 The waiting period for a felony conviction was also cut from fifteen years to ten years.